-This is a permanent, full-time post.
+This is an 18 months fixed term, full-time post to cover a career break.
 The starting base salary will be in the range of £38,893 - £48,615 per annum p.a.
 The successful applicant will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).